 San Francisco General Plan

 California law requires that the General Plan serve as the blueprint for guiding physical change in the City.
-The California Supreme Court has held that the purview of the General Plan extends beyond zoning and land use.
+The California Supreme Court (Lesher Communications, Inc. v.
+City of Walnut Creek (1990) 52 Cal.3d 531, 540) has held that the purview of the General Plan extends beyond zoning and land use.

 In addition to planning the physical city, the City Charter requires consideration of social, economic and environmental factors.
 General Plan provisions found in the Charter consider regional issues as well and urge the Department to “include plans for systems and areas within the Bay Region which have a planning relationship with the City and County.”